eXpServer/expserver.github.io/docs/roadmap/phase-2/stage-17.md

 ## Learning Objectives

-- Implement directory browsing to display folder contents
+- Implement directory browsing as a fallback when no index file is present
 - Create a new `xps_directory` module to handle directory listing

 ## Introduction